Germany's colonial past catches up with it | DW | 30.08.2020

 Tanzania is also putting increasing pressure on the German government to take responsibility for war crimes during the colonial era in East Africa.
 In early 2020, the Tanzanian ambassador to Germany, Abdallah Possi, called on the federal government to "negotiate reparations" for crimes committed by Germany in East Africa — including massacres of a number of ethnic groups who were unable to overwhelm the German occupiers during the Maji Maji uprising.

-This Brachiosaurus skeleton was found in what is now Tanzania — but it remains on display in the Musuem of Natural History in Berlin
+This Brachiosaurus skeleton was found in what is now Tanzania — but it remains on display at the Museum of Natural History in Berlin

 Achilles Bufure, the director of the Tanzanian National Museum in Dar es Salaam, told DW that it was imperative to research the consequences of Germany's colonial policy and war crimes.
 As museum director, however, he is also concerned with another important topic: The return of countless stolen art objects and cultural assets.